Diabetic nephropathy: Biomarkers

 Although albuminuria is the most frequently used marker of DN, it has a limited sensitivity as many patients with diabetic nephropathy experience GFR loss and glomerulosclerosis without immediate elevation in albuminuria.
+The eGFR may progressively fall from a normal of over 90 ml/min/1.73m^{2} to less than 15, at which point the patient is said to have end-stage renal disease.

 Many novel markers are currently being studied that potentially detect diabetic nephropathy at earlier stages and identify progression risk.
 Cystatin C is a protein that is freely filtered in the glomeruli before it is reabsorbed and catabolized in the renal tubular cells.
 Its serum level is independent of muscle mass, making more accurate at estimating GFR than creatinine serum levels.

 Treatment

 The goals of treatment are to slow the progression of kidney damage and control related complications.
 Management of diabetic nephropathy currently centers over four main areas: Cardiovascular risk reduction, glycemic control, blood pressure control as well as inhibition of the RAAS system.

 Cardiovascular risk reduction: Patients with diabetes mellitus are at significantly increased risk of cardiovascular disease, which is also an independent risk factor for kidney failure.
 Therefore, it is important to aggressively manage cardiovascular risk factors in patients with diabetes mellitus and in particular those with diabetic nephropathy.
 The main components of managing cardiovascular disease is with tobacco cessation, lipid-lowering therapies (e.g., statins) as well as regular exercise and healthy eating.
 In patients with kidney disease, atorvastatin is preferred over other statins as it does not require dose-adjustment based on GFR.

 Glycemic control: Multiple studies have found a positive effect of improved glycemic control on clinical outcomes of patients with diabetic nephropathy.
 Intensive glycemic control also reduces the rate of other DM complications, such as retinopathy and neuropathy.
 Glycemic control is maintained mainly with insulin in patients with Type 1 DM and with hypoglycemic agents and/or insulin in patients with type 2 DM.
 Studies showed a decrease in microvascular complications of diabetic nephropathy with a target goal HbA1c concentration of 7%.
 Further reduction in the HbA1c did not correlate with better outcomes and is thus not recommended in most patients as it could increase the risk of hypoglycemic episodes.

 Blood pressure control: Multiple randomized clinical trials have demonstrated a benefit of decreasing systolic blood pressure to <140 mmHg in patients with diabetic nephropathy.
 High blood pressure is associated with accelerated development of microalbuminuria, over proteinuria and declining kidney function.
 Angiotensin-converting-enzyme inhibitors, as well as angiotensin II receptor blockers, are particularly helpful in patients with diabetes to lower blood pressure and slow the progression of nephropathy.
 More intensive blood pressure lowering (125-130/<80) in patients with diabetic mellitus has been shown to decrease the risk of progression of diabetic nephropathy as well as other diabetic complications.
 Some patients might require dual therapy to adequately control pressure, in which case calcium channel blockers or diuretics are a good second-line option.